Use the preparation twice a day.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Regaine® for Men Extra Strength; McNeil Products Ltd, The electronic Medicines Compendium.
-Dated October 2015.
+Manufacturer's PIL, Regaine® for Men Extra Strength Scalp Solution 5% w/v Cutaneous Solution; McNeil Products Ltd, The electronic Medicines Compendium.
+Dated July 2020.